BrainardLab/mQUESTPlus/README.md

 For each individual function, using "help qpRoutineName" or "doc qpRoutineName" will provide usage for that routine.

+Note that the current implementation only allows specification of a uniform prior over the gridded parameters, and the current qpFit only provides a maximum likelihood fit.
+Extending to a user specified prior would not be difficult.
+See issue
+#2.

 ## Dependencies

 This implementation depends on the following Matlab toolboxes: